hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 {% include alert.html content="Only the inactive image can be flashed" alert="Info" icon="svg-info" color="blue" %}

-The follwing examples flashes a new rootfs to image1 and boots to it
+The following commands are used to flash a new rootfs to image1 and then boot to it
 ```sh
 # mtd -e image1 write /tmp/rootfs.bin image1
 # fw_setenv committed_image 1